Ales-h/2DPhysicsEngine/README.md

 # 2DPhysicsEngine
-This learning project serves as an introduction to implementing physics engines.
-It simulates simple mechanics in 2-Dimensions like motion, collision detection, collision resolution.
+This learning project served me as an introduction to implementing physics engines.
+It simulates simple mechanics in 2-Dimensions.
+The engine includes motion, collision detection, collision resolution.